Also on this page: History of Railholiday| Carriage Histories | FAQ's

 Do I have to pay extra for electricity?

 All electricity, gas, water, logs etc are included in the holiday price quoted.
-We use renewable energy from Good Energy.
+We use renewable energy from Good Energy and Octopus.

 Are your holidays suitable for single people and couples?